Textured Skin

 Improvement depends on:

-• Surface texture vs deeper texture: Surface roughness improves faster than scarring or collagen loss
+• Surface texture vs deeper texture: Surface roughness may change more quickly than scarring or collagen loss.

-• Home care vs clinical treatments: Skincare supports improvement, but clinical treatments target deeper causes
+• Home care vs clinical treatments: Skincare may support surface texture, while clinical treatments can be considered for deeper causes following assessment.

-• Skin assessment: Professional guidance prevents over-treatment and matches treatment to your skin type
+• Skin assessment: Professional guidance helps reduce the risk of over-treatment and supports treatment decisions based on individual skin type.

 How to Improve Skin Texture